 One Colorado is an amazing statewide LGBTQ+ advocacy organization that can help with legal questions and needs, job openings, and all manner of concerns!

-Inside Out is a tobacco and vape free organization, as well as a drug/alcohol sober space.
-One of our safe/brave space rules is “sober up before you show up”.
-We are committed to preparing young LGBTQ+ people with healthy coping skills to prevent drug, alcohol, and tobacco use and abuse, while also connecting youth with resources for curbing risky substance use.
+Inside Out is a tobacco- and vape-free organization, as well as a drug/alcohol sober space.
+One of our safe/brave space rules is “sober up before you show up.”
+We are committed to preparing young LGBTQIA2+ people with healthy coping skills to prevent drug, alcohol, and tobacco use and abuse, while also connecting youth with resources for curbing risky substance use.
 Here are some helpful resources in our community:

 LGBTQ+ Tobacco Free: Get support in the process of quitting the use of tobacco and/or nicotine.
-All support systems are trained to help you the best possible in quitting the use of tobacco or nicotine.
+All support systems are trained to help you as best as possible in quitting the use of tobacco or nicotine.

-Springs Recovery Connection has an LGBTQ+ 12-step recovery group:
+Springs Recovery Connection has an LGBTQIA2+ 12-step recovery group.

 Diversus Health (formerly Aspen Pointe) has a great number of programs for drug/alcohol recovery.

 Partnership to End Addiction resources for families of LGBTQ+ people

 Here are the policies that Inside Out has enacted around our tobacco/vape free space: